ronakdm/drlearn/README.md

 # drlearn

 `drlearn`is a library for incorporating distributionally robust optimization seamlessly into estimators that use the `scikit-learn` interface.
-The focus is on spectral risk measure-based learning which is described in detail in this [AISTATS 2023 paper](https://proceedings.mlr.press/v206/mehta23b.html) and this [ICLR 2024 paper](https://openreview.net/forum?id=TTrzgEZt9s) (Spotlight Presentation).
+It implements the spectral risk measure-based learning techniques from this [AISTATS 2023 paper](https://proceedings.mlr.press/v206/mehta23b.html) and this [ICLR 2024 paper](https://openreview.net/forum?id=TTrzgEZt9s) (Spotlight Presentation).
 Distributionally robust objectives apply a sample reweighting to the observed training data within each mini-batch in order to robustify models against distribution shifts that occur at test time.
-This package parallels a similar one, called [Deshift](https://ronakdm.github.io/deshift/), which is built for machine learning workflows based on `torch` (as opposed to `scikit-learn`).
+This package parallels a similar one, built for machine learning workflows based on `torch` (as opposed to `scikit-learn`), called:

+<span style="font-size: 20px;">**[Deshift](https://ronakdm.github.io/deshift/)**</span>

 ## Installation